 Academic Programs and Descriptions of Courses is MSU's two-volume "University catalog" for undergraduate and graduate students.
 Volume one includes academic programs, graduation requirements and academic policies and procedures.
 Volume two gives a brief description of each course offered by MSU.
-The two books are available for reference in most University offices and may be accessed by computer through Gopher.
+The two books are available for reference in most University offices.
 For sale at the MSU Bookstore for \$3.00 per volume.